United Jewish Community Of Broward County Inc (Jewish Federation of Broward County)

 • The Federation launched Ignite Broward in 2024, a countywide listening initiative engaging 1,400+ participants to shape future priorities around deeper connection, greater inclusion, and stronger collaboration

-• Programs should address "pressing needs" while "planning for the future" and "strengthening the Jewish community"
+• Programmes should address "pressing needs" while "planning for the future" and "strengthening the Jewish community"

-• By May 2026, the Ignite Broward task forces will deliver concrete implementation plans that will likely shape future funding priorities
+• The Ignite Broward task forces are delivering concrete implementation plans that will shape future funding priorities

 Community Impact Focus: